The kitty command line interface#

 .
 You can open a new kitty window to replay the commands with:kitty sh -c "kitty --replay-commands /path/to/dump/file; read"

-This option will cause kitty to print out key and mouse events as they are received
+Print out key and mouse events as they are received.

 Print out information about the selection of fallback fonts for characters not present in the main font.

 kitty is capable of running multiple programs organized into tabs and windows.
-The top level of organization is the Tab.
-Each tab consists of one or more windows.
-The windows can be arranged in multiple different layouts, like windows are organized in a tiling window manager.
+The top level of organization is the OS window.
+Each OS window consists of one or more tabs.
+Each tab consists of one or more kitty windows.
+The kitty windows can be arranged in multiple different layouts, like windows are organized in a tiling window manager.
 The keyboard controls (which are all customizable) for tabs and windows are:

 Action |